CodingBee77/Data_Science_Projects/Ensemble_learning_with_mushroom_dataset/README.md

 Use different classifiers and their ensembles to recognize poisonous and edible mushrooms by their attributes.
-Use different accuracy metrics and classification report to assess classifier accuracy.
+Use different accuracy metrics and classification reports to assess classifier accuracy.
 Examine feature importance for different algorithms.

 **Results and conclusions**

-Mushroom dataset is really clean and all classifiers reach nearly 100% accuracy.
-It is rare to get such score but possible.
-Dataset is clean, balanced ( around half of samples belong to each class), data was splitted into training and testing dataset and all features encoded.
+The mushroom dataset is really clean and all classifiers reach nearly 100% accuracy.
+It is rare to get such a score but possible.
+Dataset is clean, balanced ( around half of the samples belong to each class), data was split into training and testing dataset, and all features encoded.
 Logistic regression and random forest classifier have the shortest training time: for LR around 0.2 seconds and for RF: 0.6 seconds.
-Hard voting classifier was trained much quicker than "soft" version - it may be caused by additional operation of averaging the probability of belonging to particular classes.
+The hard voting classifier was trained much quicker than the "soft" version - it may be caused by the additional operation of averaging the probability of belonging to particular classes.
 But with another model, it can achieve higher accuracy.
 Feature importances were investigated for each classifier:
- - for random forest and extra trees the most important features were: odor, gill size, stalk surface above ring, ring type and bruises;
+ - for random forest and extra trees, the most important features were: odor, gill size, stalk surface above the ring, ring type and bruises;

 ![](Images/Feature_imp_random_forest.PNG)

 ![](Images/Feature_imp_extratrees.PNG)

- - for logistic regression: spore print color, odor, gill size and stalk root;
+ - for logistic regression: spore print color, odor, gill size, and stalk root;

 ![](Images/Feature_imp_lr.PNG)

-- for support vector classifier: spore print color, odor, stalk surface above ring, population and gill size.
+- for support vector classifier: spore print color, odor, stalk surface above the ring, population, and gill size.

 ![](Images/Feature_imp_svc.PNG)

-For logistic regression and support vector classifier some features play a significant role almost equally.
-For random forest and extra trees feature importance were more diverse.
+For logistic regression and support vector classifier, some features play a significant role almost equally.
+For random forest and extra trees feature importance was more diverse.